-Bob Anderson is a Senior Principal Hydrogeologist with more than 30 years of experience focused on water resources development and management for clients in the western United States.
+Bob Anderson is a Senior Principal Hydrogeologist based in Washington with more than 30 years of experience focused on water resources development and management in the western United States.

-Examples of Bob's broad ranging project experience include regional groundwater supply development projects in the Pacific Northwest ranging from 5 to 40 million gallons per day (MGD), groundwater exploration and development in remote areas of Alaska, groundwater recharge and aquifer storage and recovery (ASR) projects, and various hydrogeologic characterization projects at mining sites in the southwestern United States.
+Examples of Bob's broad ranging project experience include regional groundwater supply development projects in the Pacific Northwest ranging from 5 to 40 million gallons per day; groundwater exploration and development in remote areas of Alaska; basin-scale water resources assessments across the state of Washington; agricultural water supply assessments in the Columbia River Basin; source water protection planning in urban areas of Puget Sound; water quality analyses for a hydroelectric relicensing project on the Spokane River; and groundwater quality characterization projects at mining sites in the southwestern United States.